Chart Color Schemes

 Infrastructure

-Doreen - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Doreen - North has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely impacting the area.
-Key projects include Katandra Rise Estate, Laurimar Estate, Bridge Inn Road Development Sites - Mernda Precinct 2A, and Precinct 2A Doreen Development Plan.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that may affect the region.
+Notable ones include Laurimar Estate, Bridge Inn Road Development Sites - Mernda Precinct 2A, Precinct 2A Doreen Development Plan, and Bridge Inn Road Residential Development Site.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.